Hi. I’m Sam Decker. Co-founder and Chairman of Clearhead.

 “We both identified the REAL problem of driving data-driven innovations was not the technology, but rather the capability, capacity, process and culture.”

-Joined by our third co-founder, Ryan Garner (of Warner Music and JetBlue.com), we are three former ecommerce executives who started the kind of agency we would have hired in your seat.
+Joined by co-founder, Ryan Garner (of Warner Music and JetBlue.com), we were three former ecommerce executives who started the kind of agency we would have hired in your seat.

-Our purpose is to help forward-leaning online brands drive data-driven growth and lasting change.
+The purpose of Clearhead was to help forward-leaning online brands drive data-driven growth and lasting change.
 We approach our work with “middle brains”, valuing the data as much as the data story.
 Our team has become expert at the tools and technology, but more importantly, we deploy the Clearhead methodology to execute optimization programs and build systems for sustainable ROI (10x to 50x ROI in fact.
 Client referrals available.).

-After merging Mass Relevance with Spredfast in 2014, I was able to join Matty and Ryan as an active Chairman.
+After merging Mass Relevance with Spredfast in 2014, I put my mouth where my money was, moving from investment to sweat, joining Matty and Ryan as active Executive Chairman and CMO.
 I play a unique multi-function role helping scale Clearhead as the leader in digital optimization and helping our entrepreneurial digital clients do better every day.

 I hope to see you soon!